Irish Wolfhound Common Health Concerns

 Saving Sighthounds from Anesthetic Drug Death!
 Due to Sighthound’s peculiar quirks, they have a potentially life-threatening, slow recovery reaction to and from anesthetic drugs.

-There have been a proportional number of sighthounds who have died on the operating table, especially Greyhounds, Scottish Deerhounds and Irish Wolfhounds, and or who have had significant difficulty awakening from anesthetics.
+Over the decades there have been a great many sighthounds who have died on the surgical table, especially Greyhounds, Scottish Deerhounds and Irish Wolfhounds, and or who have had significant difficulty awakening from anesthetics.
 Note, Great Danes appear to have the same heightened sensitivities, and great caution must be taken with them as well.
 Originally, most of these deaths were due to the administration of barbiturate anesthesia (pentobarbital) that was both slowly metabolized, and then combined with inaccurately high doses administered according to the sighthound's weight, resulted in respiratory arrest.

 Today, the replacement drug in the U.S. is propofol, but even with this new, safer drug, recovery in Sighthounds can be double what is normal, taking 40 minutes instead of 20 minutes.
 It is a fact that each time my Wolfhounds are recovering from a surgical procedure it takes a minimum of 40 minutes for them to be able to stand.
 Why is this?